Pricing Guide

 Updated March 2026By CJ Emerson

 Voice over rates and voice acting rates make more sense once you stop looking for a universal flat price.
-Commercial usage, game sessions, narration scope, and revision pressure all change what practical voice over pricing should look like.
+Commercial usage, game sessions, narration scope, revision pressure, and quote assumptions all change what practical voice over pricing should look like.

 Quick take

 Voice over rates in 2026 are usually driven by category, usage, session workflow, and revision scope.
-Commercial voice over is typically usage-based, while narration, e-learning, and game work are more often scoped around runtime, session time, or project complexity.
+A commercial voice over quote is typically usage-based, while narration, e-learning, and video game voice over rates are more often scoped around runtime, session time, role complexity, or project pressure.

 Hear the Work